danielpuglisi/seiten/README.md

 - title: "Contact"
 ```

-You can define the following attributes in the `navigation.yml` file:
+You can define the following attributes in the your navigation `yml` file:

-* `title`: the title of the page (thank you mr. obvious)
+* `title`: the title of the page
 * `url` (optional): the url attribute defines the slug of your page.
 Nested pages will automatically be prefixed with the url of their parent pages.
   - If you define nothing, url automatically uses a `paramterize`'d version of the title.